Daniel Berthiaume: Los Angeles Kings

-With the Kings, Berthiaume served as the back up to veteran Kelly Hrudey and performed well enough to win 20-games for the club.
-However, his improved play didn't last, and the next season, 1991–92, he struggled posting a 4.04 goals against average while managing just seven wins in 19 appearances.
-His uneven play ultimately cost him his job and he was shipped to Boston for future considerations on January 18, 1992.
+With the Kings, Berthiaume served as the backup to veteran Kelly Hrudey and performed well enough to win 20 games.
+His improved play didn't last, and he struggled the next season, 1991–92, posting a 4.04 goals against average while managing just seven wins in 19 appearances.
+His uneven play cost him his job and he was shipped to Boston for future considerations on January 18, 1992.

 Boston Bruins

-The Bruins had Andy Moog firmly entrenched in their starter role with veteran Réjean Lemelin as his back-up, but when Lemelin suffered a groin injury, they were in need of some depth.
-The Bruins brought in Berthiaume but he did little to help, winning just one of the eight starts he made for Boston.
-During the off-season, the Bruins traded him back to Winnipeg for Doug Evans.
+The Bruins had Andy Moog firmly entrenched in their starter role with veteran Réjean Lemelin as his backup.
+When Lemelin suffered a groin injury, they were in need of some depth.
+The Bruins brought in Berthiaume but he did little to help, winning just one of eight starts for Boston.
+During the offseason, the Bruins traded him back to Winnipeg for Doug Evans.

 Europe and the Ottawa Senators

-Berthiaume started the 1992-1993 season playing for EC Graz in the Austria, but on December 15, 1992 he signed as a free agent with the Ottawa Senators.
+Berthiaume started the 1992-93 season playing for EC Graz in the Austria, but on December 15, 1992, he signed as a free agent with the Ottawa Senators.
 The first-year Senators leaned heavily on goaltender Peter Sidorkiewicz and while he faired admirably considering the heavy fire he took each night in their crease, his back-up, veteran Steve Weeks, was horribly over-matched posting a 7.23 goals against average.
 Berthiaume was brought in to backup Sidorkiewicz.
 He appeared in 25 games posting a 2-17-1 record for the lowly Senators.
 In the off-season, the Senators upgraded their goaltending by acquiring Craig Billington and they promoted rookie Darrin Madeley which pushed Berthiaume out of the crease.
-He made one appearance for Ottawa in the 1993-94 season and though it lasted just one minute, he surrendered two goals on two shots giving him a 120.00 goals against average for the season and zero save percentage.
-Late in the season he was traded to the Detroit Red Wings for Steve Konroyd, but he never suited up for the club making his final NHL appearance his one-minute stint for the Senators earlier that year.
+He made one appearance for Ottawa in the 1993-94 season and though it lasted just thirty-nine seconds, he surrendered two goals on two shots giving him a 184.62 goals against average for the season and zero save percentage.
+Late in the season he was traded to the Detroit Red Wings for Steve Konroyd, but he never suited up for the club making his final NHL appearance his 39 second stint for the Senators earlier that year.

 In all, Berthiaume played in a total of 215 regular season NHL games during his career, posting a record of 81-91-21 with a goals against average of 3.67.
 He also appeared in 14 NHL playoff games, all with Winnipeg.